Imaad08/student2/_posts/2023-09-07-Week3LabNotebook.md

 ---

+## Linux Script
+Since creating Linux interaction is VS Code was on the pair showcase rubric I decided to create a simple file management script that allows the user to quickly move, copy, delete, or organize their files

+### Problems:
+> • I had to look at several different websites to see how scripts in Linux work

+### Solutions:
+> • After looking at sources I understood how they worked and was able to make a fairly simple script that just did 1 of 4 operations based on user input

+### Skills used/learned:

+> • I learned how to write Linux bash scripts

+---

+## Chat GPT Voice Assistant
+I wanted to be able to speak to an AI voice assitant and have it respond with a voice so I used my OpenAI API key to send a message to Chat GPT and return it.
+This was possible because of the `gTTS` module that turned my question into text that could be sent to ChatGPT and turn GPT's text response into speech.

+### Problems:
+> • I originally tried to use PyAudio to transcribe and speak the text but PyAudio was not working as I could not install it

+### Solutions:
+> • I switched to `gTTS` to transcribe the input and speak the response

+### Skills used/learned:

+> • I learned how to use the `gTTS` module to turn my speech into text for GPT and turn its response into speech
+>
+> • I learned how to use my OpenAI `API Key` to use AI in Python code

+---

 ## Stacker
 I wanted to create one of those arcade stacker games but didn't know where to start so I did some research and found a [Youtube Tutorial](https://www.youtube.com/watch?v=YwnbqXQSHXw){:target="_blank"} that explained how to use the P5 library to create the game.
 I followed the tutorial step by step and made a simillar product to what is in the video.
 I also added a start and stop button.